 Original brick walls, 11-foot-high ceilings with exposed beams, original wood posts, open floor plans, expansive windows, Corian bathoom vanities, roomy closets and basement storage are among the many distinctive perks you’ll find in The Lofts.
 Kilbourne Group worked diligently to preserve and maintain the integrity of many of the building’s historical features, including a pressed metal ceiling, large windows, corbelled brick, simplistic stone trim, an oak-encased office, exposed wood joists and beams, wood flooring and masonry exterior walls.
 In short, you’ll enjoy a living experience that melds historic charm with urban amenities.

 In May of 2009, Kilbourne Group was recognized by the Fargo-Moorhead Heritage Society, an architectural preservation organization, with an Adaptive Reuse Award for its efforts in renovating and creating The Lofts on Roberts.

-The Lofts on Roberts was built in 1917 as the Smith, Follett & Crowl office and warehouse.
-The March 20, 1917, edition of The Fargo Forum and Daily Republican newspaper reported that “the building will be a splendid addition to the city, the appearances of the front being plain, but attractive with large windows, with matt faced brick and stone trimming.”
+Now home to Mezzluna and Lofts on Roberts, the property was built in 1917 as the Smith, Follett & Crowl office and warehouse.
+The March 20, 1917, edition of The Fargo Forum and Daily Republican newspaper reported that “the building will be a splendid addition to the city, the appearances of the front being plain, but attractive with large windows, with matte faced brick and stone trimming.”